YunoHost-Apps/borg_ynh/README.md

 The idea here, if you need to restore a whole yunohost system is:

-1. Install a new debian VM
+1. Install a new Debian VM
-2. Install yunohost in it the usual way
+2. Install YunoHost in it the usual way
-3. Go through yunohost postinstall (parameters you will supply are not crucial, as they will be replaced by the restore)
+3. Go through YunoHost postinstall (parameters you will supply are not crucial, as they will be replaced by the restore)
-4. Install borg
+4. Install Borg
 5. Setup `rem` to accept ssh connections from `yuno`
-6. Use borg to import backups from `rem` to `yuno`
+6. Use Borg to import backups from `rem` to `yuno`
-7. Restore borg backups with the `yunohost backup restore` command, first config, then data, then each app one at a time
+7. Restore Borg backups with the `yunohost backup restore` command, first config, then data, then each app one at a time
-8. Remove the borg app and restore it
+8. Remove the Borg app and restore it

-### Make it possible for `yuno` to connect to `rem` with borg
+### Make it possible for `yuno` to connect to `rem` with Borg

-At this stage, we will assume that `yuno` is a freshly installed yunohost (based on buster in my case).
-You should also have performed the yunohost postinstall.
+At this stage, we will assume that `yuno` is a freshly installed YunoHost (based on Buster in my case).
+You should also have performed the YunoHost postinstall.

 If you don't want to restore the whole system, just some apps, you can skip some of the steps below.

-#### Install the borg yunohost app in `yuno`
+#### Install the Borg YunoHost app in `yuno`

-The idea here is just to install borg, not in order to create backups, but only to use borg commands to import remote backups.
+The idea here is just to install Borg, not in order to create backups, but only to use Borg commands to import remote backups.

 So for example, you can install it doing the following:
 ```bash